 Disruptive behavioral disorders are common during adolescence.

 Attention-deficit/hyperactivity disorder (ADHD) is the most common mental health disorder of childhood and often persists into adolescence and adulthood.
 However, adolescents who have difficulty paying attention may instead have another disorder, such as depression or a learning disability.
-Although ADHD is often treated with stimulant drugs (such as amphetamine or methylphenidate), which are often abused, such treatment does not appear to increase the risk of developing a substance use disorder in individuals who are appropriately diagnosed with ADHD.
+Although ADHD is often treated with stimulant drugs (such as amphetamine or methylphenidate), which can potentially be misused, such treatment does not appear to increase the risk of developing a substance use disorder and may even decrease the risk.
 On the other hand, some adolescents complain of symptoms of inattention in an attempt to obtain a prescription for stimulants, either to be used as a study aid or recreationally.

 Violence and Gang Membership